tsutomi/antonello.provenza.no/_posts/2023-08-28-the-dynamics-of-emerging-architecture.md

 Anyway, organizations who grow face new problems and challenges, often underestimated and not considered in the initial design of the systems, and they are forced to adapt and evolve the architecture of their systems, to make them more resilient, scalable, maintainable and secure.

-For example, a growth in the number of users of a system might require to scale the system horizontally, to increase the number of instances of the application, to serve the increased number of requests, or to scale the system vertically, to increase the capacity of the existing instances, to serve the increased number of requests, or to acquire services from external providers, terminating some functions currently implemented in the system.
+For example, a growth in the number of users of a system might require to [scale the system](https://en.wikipedia.org/wiki/Scalability#Horizontal_(scale_out)_and_vertical_scaling_(scale_up)) _horizontally_, to increase the number of instances of the application, to serve the increased number of requests, or to scale the system _vertically_, to increase the capacity of the existing instances, to serve the increased number of requests, or to acquire services from external providers, terminating some functions currently implemented in the system.

 ## The Emergence of Architectures